 What can you do to reduce your risk of medication errors in hospitals?

-Because medication errors can be harmful, and may even cause death, you cannot assume that everything is A-OK.
+Because medication errors in hospitals can be harmful, and may even cause death, you cannot assume that everything is A-OK.
 Try to use a hospital that has a strong CPOE program, and uses newer, smart infusion pumps.
 Importantly, the best strategy is to remain alert and speak up if you suspect an issue.

 I suggest you follow these recommendations: